bacota-github/scarm/README.md

 # Scarm (Scala Relational Mapping)

 Scarm is a library for using Doobie to conveniently store and retrieve case classes in a relational database.

-It's more like an ORM than most Scala database libraries I've come across, but it does not use mutable objects, lazy loading, or any of the other unfunctional properties of JPA.
+As an old Java developer, I hate JPA(Hibernate) when I'm using it and miss it when I'm not.
+I can do without the lazy loading, the inherent mutability, the strange effects of second level caching, etc, But I miss being able to treat a table as a repository of objects of a specified class and the ability to efficiently retrieve related sets of object with a join query.
+And so ..

 My goals with Scarm are

-1. Automatic SQL generation.
+1. Automatic SQL generation for storing and retrieving case classes.
+2. Retrieval of structures of related case classes through SQL joins.
-2. As much static type checking as possible.
+3. As much static type checking as possible.
-3. Support for joins to load structures of related case classes from the database.